Ergot and its effect on your wheat grade

 One of the main contributing factors to the incidence of ergot is weather.
 If the weather is cool, cloudy and wet when cereals, such as wheat, are flowering, ergot spores may enter the floret and begin developing into ergot bodies.
 At harvest, ergot bodies can fall and lodge in the soil.
 These can survive over the winter and, if the soil is wet enough in the spring, they can release spores that may infect new crop and weeds.

-A sample of wheat that is within tolerance for every other grading factor may be degraded as low as Canada Western Feed or No. 5 Canada Western Amber Durum or less for what seems to be a small amount of ergot.
+A sample of wheat that is within tolerance for every other grading factor may be degraded as low as Canada Western Feed or number 5 Canada Western Amber Durum or less for what seems to be a small amount of ergot.
 However, the tolerances for ergot are tight for safety and quality reasons.
 To receive a specific grade, a sample of wheat must be within tolerance for every grading factor.

 Ergot is toxic to both humans and animals, even in small amounts.
 As well, this toxicity cannot be reduced through processing.
 Any flour or feed made from ergot-infected wheat will still be toxic.
 The impact of ergot on end-use quality is of minor concern when compared with ergot’s toxicity.